-- Early July – Mentors begin their oversight responsibilities of the high school students at camps located in the Bronx, Brooklyn, Queens and Manhattan.
+- Mid July – Mentors begin their oversight responsibilities of the high school students at camps located in the Bronx, Brooklyn, Queens and Manhattan.
 (Start dates vary by camp)

 - The program will include intensive studio art instruction, possible field trips to local art schools and/or museums, and practice teaching sessions.

 Responsibilities will include: